Let’s take you on a tour of some of the perfect Riyadh restaurants.

 Moreover, the restaurant lives up to its claim of a cosmopolitan and vibrant dining spot among Riyadh’s culinary destinations.

-Don’t forget their themed dinner menus, Sunday’s Asian night, Mondays Seafood night, Tuesdays Middle Eastern night.
+Don’t forget their themed dinner menus: Sunday’s Asian night, Monday’s Seafood night, and Tuesday’s Middle Eastern night.

 Spazio Restaurant in Riyadh

-The thing going the most for Spazio is the view, which is at its best after sunset.
+The most important thing for Spazio is the view, which is best after sunset.

-Not only this, but Spazio dining restaurant also serves its diners on the 77th floor of Saudi’s second tallest building, the Kingdom Tower skyscraper.
+Also, Spazio dining restaurant serves diners on the 77th floor of Saudi’s second tallest building, the Kingdom Tower skyscraper.

 Also, once done with their culinary experience, guests are encouraged not to miss the incredible sky bridge experience at the top of the building.